openmobilityfoundation/mobility-data-specification/policy/README.md

 For each data specification, you can require optional APIs, endpoints, and fields that you need per your agency's policy.
 This is an array within the [Requirement Data Specs](#requirement-data-specs) section in the [Requirement](#requirement) data feed.

-**Note: any APIs, endpoints, or fields that are required by a data specification are not listed here, and are still required.
+**Note: any APIs, endpoints, or fields that are required by a data specification are not to be listed here, and are still required.
 Only optional items are enumerated here.**

 ```jsonc
 // ...